 If you do not feel safe on campus despite the preventative measures we have introduced, contact your supervisor or programme director.
 Wherever possible, we will provide additional accommodations to realise this.

-Until 2 March 2021, no events can be held on campus.
+Until further notice, no events can be held in the buildings on campus.
 As soon as this restriction is lifted, you can contact the Events department (email@example.com) to determine whether your event can be held.
 If you wish to cancel an event, you can also contact firstname.lastname@example.org.
 They can inform you about the steps you need to take.

 Consult the Student Union's website for the guidelines for study associations.
 They have created a corona page with information and inspiration on how to offer UT students the same support and fun as before, albeit in accordance with the applicable guidelines and restrictions.